bnadlerjr/lightrail/README.md

 - [ ] look into using `ex_rabbit_pool` for connections
 - [ ] setup telemetry for MessageBus.RabbitMQ
 - [ ] how should supervisors work? develop consumer strategy
-- [ ] message persistence for consumed messages
 - [ ] figure out how auto-generated docs work (also saw references in some places about executable docs)
 - [ ] command messages (both publishing & consuming); how should they work? when should they be used?
 - [ ] RPC support